apache/plc4x/plc4net/docs/s7-hardware-verification.md

 one address (e.g. `--read "%I0.0"`, `--read "%DB100.DBW2"`) that needs neither DB100 nor the full layout.

-The normal suite writes all seven scalar types only in DB100. `--read-only` stops after the DB and I/Q/M address reads without sending any Write Var.
+The normal suite writes all seven scalar types only in DB100 and restores every original value. `--read-only` stops after the DB and I/Q/M address reads without sending any Write Var. `--keep-db-values` intentionally skips the DB restore so the written values remain available for online inspection.

-`--write-markers` additionally exercises BOOL/BYTE/INT/DINT/REAL/WORD/DWORD at M100..M117, restoring every original value.
+`--write-markers` additionally exercises BOOL/BYTE/INT/DINT/REAL/WORD/DWORD at M100..M117, restoring every original value by default.
 Change `--m-base` if that range is not reserved for testing.
+Combining it with `--keep-marker-values` intentionally leaves the written marker values in the PLC.

 `--write-outputs` performs the same sequence in Q memory and is deliberately
 opt-in: Q writes can energize physical outputs.
 Use it only after the machine is